cobalt-cho/Pythonstudy/README.md

-# This is my python studying space.
+### This is my python studying space.
+* basic directory is python basic grammar study.